-Civil War Rifles were the main weapon used by both sides during the course of the war.
+Civil War Rifles were the main weapon used by both sides during the war.

-They were far superior to the smooth bore muskets that were used previously in pretty much every conceivable way.
-You know, Apples and Oranges, it is like that.
+They were far superior to the smooth-bore muskets that were used previously in pretty much every conceivable way.

-This was a type of ammunition invented by a couple of French military officers.
+The minie ball was invented by a couple of French military officers.

 Firing three shots in a minute was about the maximum for the average soldier.